hexanal/fredmercy-blog/LOG.md

     * Fix: accessibility audit of themes / fix contrasts / create a11y specific theme
     * Fix: add the list of theme straight into the HTML on build / update JS
     * Fix: re-arrange help panel to group interface/a11y thing in a more general "settings"
+    * Fix: color of low-opacity background in custom scrollbars...

 * fix vertical alignment of comments box
     * **when I've got some time**